shrinish123/documentQNA-backend/README.md

 * The backend consists of 3 major folders :
   1. api
   2. engine
-  3. docs
+  3. docs <br>
   Apart from this we have configuration files like data.db as sqlite database,.env files, requirements.txt, .gitginore files.

 * The api folder has a standard structure with the following structure:
   1. models
-  2. routers
+  2. routers  <br>
-  These folders consist of the respective entity files for the models and routers respectively.
-  THe app.py is the main file where the server is initiated.
-  Config file for easier switching of environments database file for Database configurations and intiation.
+  These folders consist of the respective entity files for the models and routers respectively. <br> THe app.py is the main file where the server is initiated. <br> Config file for easier switching of environments.  <br> database file for Database configurations and intiation.  <br>

-* The engine is where we process the document and with the context of chat history we answer the question being asked The main.py consists of all the processing and returns the answer and also makes sure that question answer gets appended to chat history. utils.py consists of some other helper functions required for the engine.
+* The engine is where we process the document and with the context of chat history we answer the question being asked.  <br> The main.py consists of all the processing and returns the answer and also makes sure that question answer gets appended to chat history.  <br> utils.py consists of some other helper functions required for the engine.  <br>

-* docs
+* docs  <br>
   This is where we are storing all the files currently and will be processed by the engine.